0AnyKey0/SakuraPixel/README.md

 Now that SakuraPixel has been injected into the game, press <kbd>Insert</kbd> on your keyboard to open the hack menu (<kbd>ALT</kbd>+<kbd>I</kbd> if you are using a laptop).

-If you want to change skins, create and load configs or open the player list, you can find those buttons at the top of the screen.
+If you want to change skins or create and load configs, you can find those buttons at the top of the screen.

 ## Unloading the hack